-Located on the campus of Methodist Hospital is the centerpiece of the Methodist Heart network - our award-winning cardiovascular program at the Methodist Heart Institute.
-The Methodist Heart Institute features 24/7 in-house cardiologists, ensuring patients in Bexar County and surrounding communities have continual access to a variety of comprehensive treatment options.
+Located on the campus of Methodist Hospital is the centerpiece of the Methodist Heart network - our award-winning cardiovascular program at the Methodist Heart and Lung Institute.
+The Methodist Heart and Lung Institute features 24/7 in-house cardiologists, ensuring patients in Bexar County and surrounding communities have continual access to a variety of comprehensive treatment options.
 We offer the highest level of specialty care services ranging from the largest heart transplant and Extracorporeal Membrane Oxygenation (ECMO) programs to the only Aortic Center in South and West Texas.
 We pride ourselves on providing the most comprehensive level of cardiovascular care for the most complex patients in Central and Southwest Texas.

 For more information about our cardiovascular services, call us today at (210) 575-0355.

 - Acute coronary syndrome

 - Aortic aneurysms/abdominal aortic aneurysms